yalmip/yalmip.github.io/_posts/2018-09-12-equalityinuncertainty.md

 b = p-a
 Model = [0 <= a <= 200, 0 <= b <= 120, 100 <= p <= 200, uncertain(p)]
 ````
 In this model there is only 1 decision variable (**a**).
 Bobs load is simply an assignment from fixed decisions and uncertainties.
-We've introduced an intermediate placeholder for our convenience, and what YALMIP sees here is really
+We've introduced an intermediate placeholder for our convenience, but what YALMIP sees here is really

 ````matlab
 sdpvar a p